Annuity Rates, Annuities, Pensions, Divorce Free Annuity Quote

 Annuity Rates

-This is a free guide to find the best standard annuity rates for you with up to 25% more income for the new Unisex annuity rates on a gender neutral basis.
-Use the FREE annuity quote service to compare this to a fixed term or flexible income annuity, a higher pension income if you are a smoker or up to 40% more income for impaired health.
+This is a free guide to find the best standard pension annuity rates for you with up to 25% more income for the new Unisex annuity rates on a gender neutral basis applying to both males and females.
+Use the Free annuity quote service to compare this to a fixed term or flexible income annuity, a higher pension income if you are a smoker or up to 40% more income for impaired health.

 Annuity rates table - standard